cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 ### First distribution to validators

-Each validator node operator downloads this genesis and:
+Each validator node operator downloads this genesis into their management computer and:

 1. Confirms their address is present and has the right balance.
 2. Check their account number, say 12.